Hello! I’m Maris!

 I’m happy you decided to stumble upon this little blog.

-I’m a twenty-something California girl, married to my middle-school crush and navigating a world post-college.
+I’m an almost-thirty California girl, married to my middle-school crush and soon-to-be-mommy.
 I graduated with my bachelor’s degree from California State University, Long Beach.
-I currently part-time nanny two boys.
-I love my cat to death, eat a lot of plants, read a lot of texts, and write a lot of blogs, short stories, and flash fiction.
+I am self-employed and teach with VIPKID ( love it!!!).
+I love my cat to death, eat a lot of plants, read a lot of books, and write a lot of blogs.

 Initially I started this blog because I felt like a loser.